-Women in Higher Education continue to break barriers, inspire change, and champion success for their students and institutions.
+Women in higher education continue to break barriers, drive change, and champion success for their students and institutions.

 Women supporting women